Frequently Asked Questions

 How long does a child usually stay with a Host Family?

 The average length of stay is about 6 weeks, but hosting arrangements usually last from 2 days to a year.
-Safe Families for Children (Safe Families) makes every effort to estimate the length of stay at the time of hosting.
+Safe Families for Children makes every effort to estimate the length of stay at the time of hosting.

 What is the background of the children placed in a Safe Family?

 These children sometimes come from very difficult circumstances.
 Each child will respond to the situation differently, depending on his or her personality and coping skills.
-Children placed by Safe Families are not believed to be victims of physical or sexual abuse; otherwise, they would be wards of the state and ineligible for this project.
+Children placed by Safe Families are not believed to be victims of physical or sexual abuse; otherwise, they would be wards of the state and ineligible for hosting.